assets-recruitment-2025/assets-recruitment-2025.github.io/index.md

 >
   <h2 id="schedule-heading" class="section-heading">Schedule</h2>
   <p class="section-subheading">
-    Three online sessions over the week of October 20–25, 2025
+    Three online sessions during the week of October 20–26, 2025
   </p>

 <!-- 1) Intro paragraph -->
 <p>
-We will run the workshop online via Zoom across three sessions (see <strong>Table 1</strong>) during the week of October 20–25.
+We will run the workshop online via Zoom across three sessions (see <strong>Table 1</strong>) during the week of October 20–26.
 We will divide it into three online sessions spread over multiple days to reduce participant fatigue.
 The exact dates and times for the sessions will be determined based on selected participants' availability.
 </p>

   <!-- 2) Phases grid -->